List of Hollyoaks characters introduced in 2005: Grace Hutchinson

-Grace Hutchinson was born in October 2005, two months early, to Tony Hutchinson (Nick Pickard) and Mandy Richardson (Sarah Jayne Dunn).
+Grace Hutchinson first appeared in October 2005.
+She was born on-screen two months early, to parents Tony Hutchinson (Nick Pickard) and Mandy Richardson (Sarah Jayne Dunn).
 Grace was originally going to be called Antonia but Mandy was not keen.
 Antonia was then made her middle name.
 Mandy suffers from post-natal depression, but after she spends a while in intensive care, Mandy made friends with a woman who had a premature baby, who died and Mandy grew to love Grace in fear of losing her.
 Grace was christened, where Becca Dean became her godmother, while Max Cunningham, his friend Sam "OB" O'Brien and Tony's half-brother Dominic Reilly became godfathers.
 On 12 May 2006, aged seven months old, Grace was found dead from suspected sudden infant death syndrome, on a night Hannah Ashworth and Becca's sister Nancy Hayton were babysitting, which left the girls traumatised, after thinking it was their fault.
 Soon after Grace's death, Mandy left Hollyoaks in the hope of moving on and subsequently left a heart-broken Tony behind, after he had told her that it was all her fault that Grace died that night.